GabrielBalabanResearch/lgemri_interstitial/README.md

 # How to use it
-You will need a medical image and it's segmentation in nifti format, as well as a mesh whose coordinates match the world coordinates in the images (e.g. pixels transformed by the affine transformation matrix.)
+You will need a medical image and it's segmentation in nifti format, as well as a mesh whose coordinates match the world coordinates in the images (e.g. pixels locations transformed by the affine transformation matrix.)

 ![Example images](/images/example_images.png)